ionStici/frontend/4-ts/custom-types.md

 ## Function Types

-Node: In JavaScript, functions can be assigned to variable:
+Note: In JavaScript, functions can be assigned to variable:

 ```js
 let log = console.log; // lack of parentheses